 What Is Emetophobia?

-When someone suffers from a "phobia," this means that he or she suffers from a strong, irrational fear of something.
+When someone has a phobia, this means that they experience a strong, irrational fear of something.
 The emetophobia definition, in particular, refers to the fear of vomiting, and it is more common than you may think.
-Emetophobia can strike at any age, though most of those who suffer with it have done so for so long that they don't remember a time when they weren't afraid of vomiting.
-Even just hearing the word "vomit" is enough to make sufferers break out into a cold sweat.
+Emetophobia can arise at any age, though most of those who experience it have done so for so long that they don't remember a time when they weren't afraid of vomiting.
+Even just hearing the word "vomit" is enough to make people break out into a cold sweat.

 Those with emetophobia may fear choking on vomit, being hospitalized for vomiting, or simply vomiting and being unable to stop.
-They can't bring themselves to say words like "puke," "barf," "vomit," or "toss one's cookies," and they have to look away from vomiting scenes in films and television shows.
-While many report that anticipating the vomiting is almost always worse than the act of vomiting itself, this does not prevent them from being positively terrified of vomiting anyway.
+They can't bring themselves to say words likepuke, barf, or throwup, and they have to look away from vomiting scenes in films and television shows.
+While many people who experience thisstate that anticipating the vomiting is almost always worse than the act of vomiting itself, this does not prevent them from being positively terrified of vomiting anyway.

-Sufferers tense up when they hear of the latest stomach virus to make the rounds, going out of their way to avoid leaving the house unless they have to for fear of coming in contact with germs.
-They will avoid shaking hands with people, refrain from being near anything remotely smelly (like garbage) that could set off their stomachs, and they overcook their food and indulge in antacids "just in case."
+Those who struggle with this condition often tense up when they hear of the latest stomach virus to make the rounds.
+They may go out of their way to avoid leaving the house unless they have to for fear of coming in contact with germs.
+They may avoid shaking hands with people, refrain from being near anything remotely smelly (like garbage) that could set off their stomachs, and overcook their food and indulge in antacids "just in case."
 They are hypersensitive to even the slightest sign that they may be coming down with an illness, and they throw out food long before it expires.

 Typically, emetophobia is caused by someone having a negative experience with vomiting, usually at a young age.
 For instance, a particularly bad stomach flu leading to a long night of violent, uncontrollable vomiting may be a trigger, as might an unexpected instance of vomiting in public.
 However, emetophobia can also spontaneously occur with no real known reason as to why.